ah-Elsharkawy/E-Commerce-server-side/README.md

 ## Overview

 basic E_Commerce app that implements CRUD operations, authentication and authorization.
-This app provides RESTful endpoints for clients to access the resources.

 ## Technologies Used